adityasatrio/golang-echo-boilerplate/readme.md

   - Tutorial bahasa indonesia [dasar golang noval agung](https://dasarpemrogramangolang.novalagung.com/1-berkenalan-dengan-golang.html)
 - echo framework v4
   - https://echo.labstack.com/
-  - Not the the fastest, but on par with GIN with better documentation [benchmark discussion](https://github.com/labstack/echo/discussions/2143)
+  - Not the fastest, but on par with GIN with better documentation [benchmark discussion](https://github.com/labstack/echo/discussions/2143)
   - There are also a lot of tutorial on the net using bahasa indo, and easy for beginner ! [noval agung echo framework rest api](https://dasarpemrogramangolang.novalagung.com/C-echo-routing.html)
 - Viper
   - https://github.com/spf13/viper